layer5io/docs/content/en/meshmap/getting-started/starting-scratch.md

 Explore the extensive toolbox in Designer mode, offering a diverse array of components such as microservices, databases, and event queues.
 Each component seamlessly integrates into your infrastructure.
 As you explore components, MeshMap dynamically previews their integration into your design, ensuring a harmonious fit.

 **Example Analogy:**
-Think of the toolbox as a palette of building blocks for your cloud-native app.
+Think of the toolbox as a palette of building blocks for your cloud native app.
 Just like selecting different materials for a construction project, you choose components for your app's architecture.

 ## Step 4: Selecting Specific Versions

 To ensure precision in your design, select the specific version of each component you need.
 MeshMap supports a variety of versions for different components, allowing you to tailor your design to meet your exact requirements.
 A compatibility check is conducted, ensuring that selected versions align seamlessly within your design.

 **Example Analogy:**
-Choosing component versions is similar to selecting software versions for your cloud-native app.
+Choosing component versions is similar to selecting software versions for your cloud native app.
 It's like picking the right versions of libraries to ensure your app functions smoothly.

-## Step 5: Building Complex Cloud-Native Deployments
+## Step 5: Building Complex cloud native Deployments

-With the Designer toolbox at your disposal, effortlessly construct complex cloud-native deployments.
+With the Designer toolbox at your disposal, effortlessly construct complex cloud native deployments.
 Simply drag and drop components onto the MeshMap canvas, arranging them in a way that suits your architecture.
 MeshMap renders your design in real-time as you drag and drop components, providing immediate visual feedback.

 **Example Analogy:**
 Building your deployment is like assembling a puzzle.
-Each component fits together to create a cohesive picture—the architecture of your cloud-native app.
+Each component fits together to create a cohesive picture—the architecture of your cloud native app.

 ## Step 6: Configuring Each Component